 Wipro Essay Writing Topics for practice.

-Below are the most recent (asked in Wipro NLTH 2018) essay writing topics given by students.
+Below are the most recent (asked in Wipro NLTH 2018 test) essay writing topics given by students.

 1) Has technology become a new addiction?
 Have we become slaves to our new creation?
 Write a response that expresses your thoughts.
 To what extent do you agree or disagree Explain your reasoning.